vantony1/S4TF/README.md

 I was documenting the code as I went along, however, I still had to go through and make sure the documentation was perfect in the end.
 I also made sure to follow the Google Swift Style guide.

-I also made example end-to-end notebook for each of my algorithm implementations
+I also made example end-to-end notebook for each of my algorithm implementations.
+They show you exactly how to use the library.

 #### Work still to be done
 1. the XGBoost library is very extensive; Currently, the wrapper is very basic and only support a small part of the wide functionality offered by the python library.
 I hope to continue working on expanding this functionality.